-UPDATE: 2015 Golf Environment Awards Finalists have been announced – click here to find out which golf clubs have achieved finalist status
+UPDATE: 2015 Golf Environment Awards Winners have been announced – click here to find out which golf clubs won the awards

 Golf is enjoyed by millions across the globe, as participants and spectators.
 There are now more than 30,000 golf courses worldwide, each having an important part to play within their local environment.